KodinGoose/zhip-8_suite/README.md

 The language supports labels with the following syntax:
 [label_name]: This is for declaring a label, this can be on it's own line or before an opcode
-:[label_name] This is for using an label as an argument for an opcode that asks for an address (Including the chip-8 variant of the "rjp" opcode)
+:[label_name] This is how to specify which label to jump to.
+Labels can be used as an arguemnt for any opcode that asks for an address(Including the chip-8 variant of the "rjp" opcode)
 Example:
 ```
 clear: clr